Undergraduate and graduate programs

 The minimum number of credits required to graduate with a BS in Business Studies with International Business Emphasis is 92 credits.

-Along with the General University Requirements and Business Core Requirements, to graduate with an international business emphasis, the student should complete all of the Emphasis Requirements along with 9 credits of Business Electives.
+Along with the General University (LAC) and Business Core Requirements, to graduate with an international business emphasis, the student should complete all of the Emphasis Requirements along with 9 credits of Business Electives.

 Emphasis Requirements (15 credits)